 Some legislation refers only to the father, to paternity, other statutes to both.
 Interpretative legislation such as the various Interpretation Acts contain rules assisting interpreting statutes.
 One such rule is that a reference or word in a statute to one gender is inclusive of every other gender.

-When an ex-nuptial child's parent dies without a will (intestate)
+When an illegitimate or ex-nuptial child’s parent dies without a will (intestate)

 If an ex-nuptial child dies before their parents and does not leave a valid will, who is entitled to take their property?
 Can relatives of the ex-nuptial child such as a surviving parent, or the ex-nuptial child’s own children, take or inherit their ex-nuptial child’s property?